oleoneto/kaldi-offline-transcriber/README.md

 ### 2018-08-08 ###
   * Some refactorings, and new models, and RNNLM rescoring.
-    Also, now uses a decoding with special unknkwon word handling, which makes it possible to produce words not in the LM is the final output.
+    Also, now uses a decoding with special unknown word handling, which makes it possible to produce words not in the LM in the final output.
 Details will be added later.

 ### 2017-05-29 ###